Galcarmi/corvid-tests/README.md

 # corvid-tests

-# this package is still in development - i will add documentation soon
+# this package is still in development -updated documentation will be added soon too
 corvid-tests is a lighweight package for making simple programmatic tests without the cli.